tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console.rst

 Importing a WAPT package from a file
 """"""""""""""""""""""""""""""""""""

-That second method allows to import a :file:`.wapt` file from any medium.
+That second method allows you to import a :file:`.wapt` file from any medium.

 * click on :guilabel:`Import from File`;